The generalized work function algorithm is competitive for the generalized 2-server problem: Introduction

 \end{definition} This minimum may not be well-defined if the request $r$ contains infinitely many points of the metric space.
-This is no problem for the generalized 2-server problem since the minimum is attained for some $t$ with both co\"ordinates of the given requests~\cite{SittersStougie2006}.
-From~\eqref{def:WFA} we see that
+This is no problem for the generalized 2-server problem since the minimum is attained for some $t$ with both coordinates of the given requests~\cite{SittersStougie2006}.
+From~\eqref{def:WFA}, we see that

-Using the triangle inequality we get that for any $t\in \MM$
+Using the triangle inequality, we get that for any $t\in \MM$

-If $\lambda<1$ then~(\ref{eq:lWFA2}) implies that $s'$ is not dominated by any other point, whence $s'\in \textrm{supp}(W_{\sigma,r})\subseteq r$.
+If $\lambda<1$ then~(\ref{eq:lWFA2}) implies that $s'$ is not dominated by any other point, whence $s'\in \textrm{supp}(W_{\sigma r})\subseteq r$.
 We see that if the moves of $\WFA_{\lambda}$ are well-defined then the choice of $\lambda<1$ \emph{ensures} that the point $s'$ always serves the last request and we may \emph{replace} $t\in \MM$ by ${t\in r}$ in Definition~\ref{def:WFAlgo}.

-For $\lambda=0$, the generalized work function algorithm corresponds to the algorithm that always moves to the endpoint of an optimal solution, and for $\lambda=\infty$ it corresponds to the greedy algorithm (if we take $t\in r$ in stead of $t\in \MM$ in~\eqref{def:WFA}).
+For $\lambda=0$, the generalized work function algorithm corresponds to the algorithm that always moves to the endpoint of an optimal solution, and for $\lambda=\infty$ it corresponds to the greedy algorithm (if we take $t\in r$ instead of $t\in \MM$ in~\eqref{def:WFA}).
 The standard work function algorithm has $\lambda=1$ and was first used in~\cite{ChLa92} and has been studied extensively.
 The general form was defined in~\cite{ChLa92} as well but was used only shortly after in~\cite{ChrLar92D} where it is called the $\lambda$-Cheap-and-Lazy strategy.
 They show that $\WFA_{\lambda}$ with $\lambda=1/3$ is optimal for the 2-point request problem.
 Burley generalized this and showed that $\WFA_{\lambda}$ is $O(k2^k)$-competitive for the $k$-\emph{point request problem} (where $\lambda$ depends on $k$).

-Usually, $\lambda$ is placed before $W_{\sigma,r}$ in~\eqref{def:WFA} in stead of before $d(s,t)$, as we do here.
-Also, sometimes $\alpha$ is used in stead of $\lambda$.
-For example, Burley~\cite{Bu96} uses $\alpha>1$ and the following definition of the work function algorithm:
+In most papers, $\lambda$ is placed before $W_{\sigma r}$ in~\eqref{def:WFA} instead of before $d(s,t)$, as we do here.
+Also, sometimes $\alpha$ is used instead of $\lambda$.
+For example, Burley~\cite{Bu96} uses $\alpha>1$ and the following definition of the work function algorithm: $s'\in {\rm Argmin}_{t\in \MM} \{ \alpha W_{\sigma r}(t)+ d(s,t)\}$.
 Replacing $\alpha$ by $1/\lambda$ matches our definition.
-Our choice was purely for an aesthetical reason: Now the term $\lambda$ appears much more often in the paper than $1/\lambda$.
-Having said that, $\lambda<1$ indeed seems the better way, especially considering the definitions of extended cost and slack function (See Section~\ref{sec:prelimanaries}).
+Our choice was partly for an aesthetical reason: Now, the term $\lambda$ appears much more often in the paper than the term $1/\lambda$.
+But also in the definitions of the \emph{extended cost} and \emph{slack function} (Section~\ref{sec:prelimanaries}), using $\lambda<1$ seems the natural choice.